tomas-fryza/vhdl-course/lab8-project/README.md

 * Physical implementation on FPGA is necessary, not just computer simulation.

-* Teams should create a short video (<1 min.) demonstrating their application.
+* Teams create a short video (<1 min.) demonstrating their application to play at the beginning of the presentation.
 This video can be used to promote the course on LinkedIn.

 ## Help